microscope-cockpit/cockpit/README.rst

 - in the `Online documentation
   <https://microscope-cockpit.org/>`__

-- on the `Micron Oxford websitee
+- on the `Micron Oxford website
   <https://micronoxford.com/python-microscope-cockpit>`__

 - in the recently published `paper